Healthcare Assistant - He Whare Korowai (Home from Home)

 The availability to work additional shifts if required, would be an advantage.

-A full clean NZ driver's licence and the right to work permanently in New Zealand
+A full clean NZ driver's licence and the right to work permanently in New Zealand.

 An interest in growing your skills in adult palliative care.